Pennsylvania State Trooper Benjamin Toth, Accused Of Paying Prostitutes For Sex, Was Turned In By His Wife

 “My client will never plead guilty to this matter because he didn’t do anything to be guilty of,” said Joseph Nahas, Toth’s defense attorney, via PAHomepage.

 Adrienne Toth was at a court appearance this week and thanked investigators for their work on the case.
-She also claimed that her decision to go to police was an act for all women.
+She also claimed that her decision to go to the police was an act for all women.

 “I just want to say on behalf of the Commonwealth they’ve done a great job, and to all the women in the county, this was for you,” she said, via PAHomepage.